 Efficiently moving people around metropolitan areas is an increasingly important public priority in America.
-Rockford, Illinois, however, is a city in which mass transportation has yet to become widely popular.
-Automobile travel is deeply ingrained it its culture, partially driven by a history that many say has allowed too much sprawl.
+Rockford, Illinois, however, is a city in which mass transportation has yet to become widely popular because automobile travel is deeply ingrained it its culture.

 The new GS-designed website won a Gold ADDY in 2017.
-The digital campaign won both a Gold ADDY and Best of Show/Digital in 2018 and our “Make an Impact” cable/broadcast/digital spot won a Silver ADDY in 2019.
+The digital campaign won both a Gold ADDY and the Best of Show/Digital ADDY in 2018.
+Our “Make an Impact” cable/broadcast/digital spot won a Silver ADDY in 2019.